China still has a treasure chest of overseas real estate to sell

 In 2018, the deleveraging drive really started to take effect.
 Real estate asset sales by Chinese companies have surged to US$12.3 billion since January, up from US$5.3 billion the year prior, preliminary data compiled by Real Capital Analytics show.

-And there are willing buyers.
-A consortium including Ping An Real Estate and China Life Insurance sold a 13-story Boston building for US$450 million in August, setting a record for an office transaction in the city.
+There are willing buyers, too.
+A consortium including Ping An Real Estate and China Life Insurance sold a 13-storey Boston building for US$450 million in August, setting a record for an office transaction in the city.